Contributed By BonelliErede

 The price of an MTO must correspond to either:

-In particular cases, CONSOB can determine a price that is higher or lower than the price referred to above, in accordance with certain criteria set out in the Issuers Regulation.
+In particular cases, the CONSOB can determine a price that is higher or lower than the price previously referred to, in accordance with certain criteria set out in the Issuers Regulation.

 Additionally, an offeror can offer securities, cash, or a combination of both as consideration for the takeover bid.
 However, the offeror must offer cash consideration as an alternative if either: